 Also important to notice is that increasing the number of frames is a linear increase in execution time.
 As is apparent in Figure 2, the optimized CUDA implementation has a much lower slope than the others.
 This is primarily because the data is moved to and from the GPU only once, allowing maximum use of the GPU’s acceleration.
 The more frames that need to be processed the more of a benefit the optimized CUDA implementation gives.
 The naïve CUDA implementation and the OpenMP implementation are on par with each other for the most part, although the naïve CUDA implementation is slightly faster in general.

-Overall, the PF is a highly parallelizable algorithm, as has been shown throughout this project.
-The results are very promising, and there is further optimization that can be carried out with the CUDA implementations.
+Overall, the PF is a highly parallelizable algorithm, and further optimization remains possible through several avenues with the full CUDA implementation.
+An example of a direct improvement on our work would be to improve the reductions to add block sums in parallel instead of serially.
+Also, we implemented a binary search for the CDF function, producing generous speedup.
+Unfortunately, it reduces the accuracy of the algorithm by a marginal amount, so it was not included in our final implementation.
+Even the current performance increase offers great promise for PF algorithms in real-time video mining.

 12. Recommendations for Further Work